-Melissa is a huge Disney Parks fanatic, going at least once a year with her family.
+Melissa is a huge Disney Parks fanatic, going multiple times a year with her family.
 She is fascinated by the work of Disney's Imagineers.

 Walt Disney World is located in bright, sunny Florida, and takes in millions of tourists a year.
 Many of these tourists experience discomfort on their vacation—from sore feet and sunburns to dehydration—because they were not prepared for how physical a Disney vacation can be.